rust-lang/rfcs/0000-virtual-2.md

 more general by accepting an expression with type `Foo` or any of its base structs, where the programmer must explicitly give at least any missing fields.
 This addresses both the first and second problems described above.
-However, it has a problem of its own if the base struct is virtual - then we cannot create an instance with the required type, so the derived struct is impossible to instantiate.
+However, it has a problem of its own if the base struct is abstract - then we cannot create an instance with the required type, so the derived struct is impossible to instantiate.

 I don't see any good way to solve this problem.
 Here are some ideas (I think the second or third are my favourites):

-* Where a struct is virtual, allow the struct to be instantiated, but do not allow any method calls on such objects, nor taking its address.
+* Where a struct is abstract, allow the struct to be instantiated, but do not allow any method calls on such objects, nor taking its address.
 The only operations allowed on objects with such type are field access and use in initialiser expressions.
 This is yet more added complexity.